Back to all Advice

 1. Check for consistent notation and terminology throughout the paper.
 Did you always use the same variable and the same name to refer to a given quantity or concept?
 It may seem a little boring to keep using the same word, but it is beneficial to the reader if you always use the same word or variable to refer to a given concept.
 It is easy to accidentally invent new notation partway through a draft that doesn’t match earlier content, so make sure to clean that up.
 Even minor inconsistencies such as ‘damage grade’ versus ‘damage state,’ or Sa(T) versus Sa(T) versus SA(T), should be fixed to avoid confusion.

 2. Use consistent notational conventions as much as possible.
 I prefer to use capital letters for random variables, lower-case letters for constants, bold symbols for vectors, and non-bold for scalars.
-Sometimes I run into problems that force the use of other conventions, but I only do it as a last resort and with some trepidation.
-And I err on the side of explaining my conventions as well (e.g., ‘where boldface indicates a vector’).
+Sometimes I run into problems that force the use of other conventions, but I only do it as a last resort and with trepidation.
+Explaining your conventions if there is any doubt (e.g., ‘where boldface indicates a vector’).

 3. Consistently use either present or past tense verbs.
 Either can work, but don’t switch between one and the other absentmindedly.